Teaching, Learning & Research with Heritage Resources: Home

 We encourage instructors who have not previously used our facilities in teaching to visit and meet with staff in advance.
-Instructors and faculty planning a class session where students work hands-on with Heritage Resources materials will be asked to assist in selecting resources and developing a lesson plan as appropriate.
-We recommend allowing at least 1.5 hours of class time for this type of "hands-on" session.
+Instructors planning a class session where students work hands-on with Heritage Resources materials will be asked to assist in selecting resources and developing a lesson plan as appropriate.
+We recommend allowing at least 1.5 hours of class time for this type of interactive session.

 Before a class visit

 - Instructors should ask students to review the rules for visiting and use of our research spaces.
-You may use the following links to find this information online: "Access and Use of Collections"
+You may use the following link to find this information online: "Access and Use of Collections".

 - All visitors will be asked to sign the visitors' register and secure belongings, including food and drink, pens, binders, notebooks, and bags/purses/backpacks, in designated spaces.
 Note taking materials will be provided.

-- Instructors and students should give advance notice to relevant program staff of any materials they wish to examine during the visit.
+- Instructors and students should give advance notice of any specific materials they wish or expect to examine during the visit.
 There will not be time or staff available to retrieve materials "on demand" during the class session.